rspamd/rspamd/doc/markdown/migration.md

 ### Settings changes

-Settings system has been completely reworked.
-It is now a lua plugin that registers pre-filter and assign settings according to some dynamic map or a static configuration.
+The settings system has been completely reworked.
+It is now a lua plugin that registers pre-filters and assigns settings according to dynamic maps or a static configuration.
 Should you want to use the new settings system then please check the recent [documentation](https://rspamd.com/doc/configuration/settings.html).
 The old settings have been completely removed from rspamd.

 ### Lua changes

-There are many changes in lua API and some of them are unfortunately breaking ones.
+There are many changes in the lua API and some of them are, unfortunately, breaking ones.

 * many superglobals are removed: now rspamd modules need to be loaded explicitly, the only global remaining is `rspamd_config`.
 This affects the following modules: